Maximusholdaway11/CP2-Projects/coin_change_problem/Readme.md

 ---

 + InquirerPy - Used for the custom user inputs that you will see. note: You need a python version of at least 3.7 or above to use this.
 `pip3 install InquirerPy`

 ## Current Features
 ---
-+ Character Creator
-+ Character Stat visualizations with graphs
-+ Battle Simulator where two characters will fight
-+ A calculation of the mins, maxs, means, and medians of all the current characters you have created (with a prompt that asks if you want to see a graph of them.)
++ A coin change problem solver that calculates the amount of coins of a currency inside the "dollar" amount of that currency.

 ## Contributing
 ---

 ## Contributers
 ---

-+ A parent - Helped learn some of the libraries
++ A parent - Helped test my code and assist in debugging
 + Myself - Did practically all the coding

 ## Authors Info